 2. Uses and Disclosures of Health Information Required/Permitted By Law: The following describe some of the ways that OU may be allowed or required to use or disclose your health information that is protected by HIPAA without your authorization.

-Required by Law/Law Enforcement: OU may use and disclose your health information if required by federal, state, or local law, such as for workers’ compensation, and if requested by law enforcement officials to locate a suspect or in response to a court order.
+Required by Law/Law Enforcement: OU may use and disclose your health information if required by federal, state, or local law, such as for workers’ compensation, and if requested by law enforcement officials for certain purposes such as to locate a suspect or in response to a court order.

 Public Health and Safety: OU may use and disclose your health information to prevent a serious threat to the health and safety of you, others, or the public and for public health activities, such as to prevent injury.
 Example: Oklahoma law requires OU to report birth defects and cases of communicable disease.